squidfunk/mkdocs-material/README.md

 ## Everything you would expect

+### It's just Markdown

-* **It's just Markdown** – Focus on the content of your documentation and create a professional static site in minutes.
+Focus on the content of your documentation and create a professional static site in minutes.
 No need to know HTML, CSS or JavaScript – let Material for MkDocs do the heavy lifting for you.

+### Works on all devices

-* **Works on all devices** — Serve your documentation with confidence – Material for MkDocs automatically adapts to perfectly fit the available screen estate, no matter the type or size of the viewing device.
+Serve your documentation with confidence – Material for MkDocs automatically adapts to perfectly fit the available screen estate, no matter the type or size of the viewing device.
 Desktop.
 Tablet.
 Mobile.
 All great.

+### Made to measure

-* **Made to measure** — Make it yours – change the colors, fonts, language, icons, logo, and more with a few lines of configuration.
+Make it yours – change the colors, fonts, language, icons, logo, and more with a few lines of configuration.
 Material for MkDocs can be easily extended and provides many options to alter appearance and behavior.

+### Fast and lightweight

-* **Fast and lightweight** — Don't let your users wait – get incredible value with a small footprint by using one of the fastest available themes with excellent performance, yielding optimal search engine rankings and happy users that return.
+Don't let your users wait – get incredible value with a small footprint by using one of the fastest available themes with excellent performance, yielding optimal search engine rankings and happy users that return.

+### Built for everyone

-* **Built for everyone** — Make accessibility a priority – users can navigate your documentation with touch devices, keyboards, and screen readers.
+Make accessibility a priority – users can navigate your documentation with touch devices, keyboards, and screen readers.
 Semantic markup ensures that your documentation works for everyone.

+### Open Source

-* **Open Source** — Trust 10,000+ users – choose a mature and actively
-  maintained solution built with state-of-the-art Open Source technologies.
+Trust 10,000+ users – choose a mature and actively maintained solution built with state-of-the-art Open Source technologies.
 Keep ownership of your content without fear of vendor lock-in.
 Licensed under MIT.

-Material for MkDocs follows the __sponsorware__ release strategy, which means that new features are first exclusively released to sponsors as part of [Insiders].
-Read on to learn [what sponsorships achieve], [how to become a sponsor] to get access to Insiders, and [what's in for you][available features]!

 By joining the [Insiders] program, you'll get immediate access to the latest features while also helping support the ongoing development of Material for